 Charlene Lightcap had never been to Rutgers.
 But one Friday night she drove from her Delaware home to the Nelson Laboratories building on Busch Campus.

 Her mission was personal.
 Wise Young, School of Arts and Sciences professor and one of the world's foremost experts on spinal cord injury, was holding an open house in which he'd discuss his efforts to help patients recover and walk again.

-Lightcap, whose 20-year-old daughter Renee was paralyzed in a car accident two years ago, had no idea what to expect.
+Lightcap, whose daughter Renee was paralyzed in a car accident several years ago, had no idea what to expect.

-"I just decided to go," said Lightcap.
+"I just decided to go," Lightcap said.
 "I never thought I'd actually meet Dr. Young."